Brown (39 pts), Tatum (38) lead Celtics past Rockets 126-102 - NewsBreak

 Boston led 65-62 midway through the third quarter when Brown got the ball to the left of the basket and Porter came across the top of him with an excessively emphatic shot block that sent the ball flying into Brown’s face.
 The Celtics All-Star went to the ground, and Porter apologetically came over to check on him.

-The play was ruled a flagrant foul; Brown hit both free throws to make it 67-62, scoring 12 points in the next four minutes to help Boston open a double-digit lead.
+The play was ruled a flagrant foul; Brown hit both free throws to make it 67-62.
+The Rockets never got closer than five points after that, with Boston extending the lead to 12 points near the end of the third, 17 early in the fourth.

 INTERIM INTERIM